1997Datacide 1

 Technologies Impacting on Control

 “…technological webs can undergo bursts of evolutionary creativity and massive extinction events, just like biological ecosystems.
 Say a new technology like the automobile comes in and replaces an older technology, the horse.
-Along with the horse go… the whole subnetwork of technologies that depended on the horse that suddenly collapse in what the economist Jospeh Schumpeter once called ‘a gale of destruction’.
+Along with the horse go… the whole subnetwork of technologies that depended on the horse that suddenly collapse in what the economist Joseph Schumpeter once called ‘a gale of destruction’.
 But along with the car… a whole new network of goods and services begins to grow, each one filling a niche opened up by the goods and services that came before it.”

-The laws against drinking in town centres, spearheaded by safety fetishist Coventry in the mid-eighties, were only feasible if large scale video-surveillance was available – it was a crime almost created by the possibility of its detection.
-For instance, where I live there is no law against drinking in the central area – in fact, it’s pretty much essential to be clutching your Tennants.
-The cops only carry out harrying missions on the covens of pissheads when they start to convene in too large a number.
 The council has recently tidied the place up by uprooting a couple of chairs people used to sit and drink on so that they have had to move on to empty bread crates, but that’s something else – just plain old positional warfare.
 What happens in places where the opportunity for surveillance is introduced on a large scale is that Control gets the itch, and gets it bad, so much so that it starts to invent new forms of crime to satisfy its craving.
 Rapturously dreaming of itself as a perfect gleaming lattice of domination that expands into the future through migration into technology, the techno-juridical system engineers new definitions of criminality according to what it is newly able to sense.

 Q: How do you control an area in which an angry, unpredictable crowd is moving?